 Lower back pain is so common that up to 80% of people will have a bout at some point in life.
 However, for millions of people, chronic back pain becomes debilitating.
 In fact, back pain is the number one cause of disability worldwide.
-When lower back pain begins, exercise may be the last thing on your mind, but here are a few things to keep in mind.
+When lower backache begins, exercise may be the last thing on your mind, but here are a few things to keep in mind.

 Lower Back Pain Research